Primary Advisor/Dissertation Chair

 Curriculum Development, Survey

 Gamayunov, Miranda Michelle, "Thematic Learning and English Learners: Integrating Authentic Literacy in an Experience-Based Summer Program for English Learners" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 4163.